luluwelborn/project-2/README.md

 #### Captain's log
 08.23.17
 What a wild ride it's been.
 Heroku trouble shooting took the majority of time on this project.
 Today I am troubleshooting some linking to heroku issues.
-On the bright side I have a random joke aon the homepage and afew more tests, so progress has been made!
+On the bright side I have a random joke aon the homepage and afew more tests, so progress has been made!!!

 08.07.17